 At The Emerge Center, we believe that an early intervention, multidisciplinary approach is the difference.
-Our Autism Programs are designed specifically for younger children, ages 18 months to 7 years and based on the principles of Applied Behavior Analysis (ABA).
-This is the most widely supported evidence-based treatment approach for establishing language, self-help skills, social skills and reducing maladaptive behavior.
+Our programs for children with Autism are designed specifically for younger children, ages 2 to 5 years old.

 Your child’s therapy program is developed and supervised by highly trained, licensed professionals.
 The Emerge Center is designed to provide comprehensive services for your child and your family.

-Our Foundation Program is Group Speech-Language Therapy that provides children with a learning environment similar to a preschool classroom.
+Group Speech-Language Therapy provides children with a learning environment similar to a preschool classroom.
 Class routines and activities are followed each session and children work on appropriate social, play and self-help skills.
 Additional behavioral support is provided from licensed behavior analysts in the group speech therapy setting as needed.

 Individual Speech-Language Therapy is also available for children in our Autism Programs who could benefit from one-on-one treatment.